Pathologist: Daunte Wright's gunshot wound wasn't survivable

 MINNEAPOLIS (AP) — The trial of a Minnesota police officer charged in the shooting death of Daunte Wright opened its second week of testimony on Monday with an assistant medical examiner telling jurors that the gunshot wound was not survivable and caused Wright’s death.

+Prosecutors also highlighted the differences between the Officer Kim Potter’s handgun and the Taser that her lawyers say she had intended to fire.

 Wright, 20, was killed on April 11 after being pulled over in the Minneapolis suburb of Brooklyn Center for having expired license plate tags and an air freshener hanging from his rearview mirror.
-The officer who shot him, Kim Potter, is charged with manslaughter.
+Potter, 49, is charged with manslaughter.

+McGinnis also testified that Potter didn’t perform a function test on her Taser at the start of her shift.
+Although the Brooklyn Center Police Department’s policy is that officers are supposed to do that, McGinnis acknowledged under cross-examination that he didn’t check to see how widely the department’s officers complied.

+Prosecutors asked to have the jurors handle a Taser, but the judge did not allow it, sustaining an objection from Potter’s attorneys.
+The judge said jurors will have the opportunity to do that as part of the evidence during deliberations.

-Dr. Lorren Jackson, an assistant Hennepin County medical examiner, testified Monday that the gunshot wound causing injuries to Wright’s heart and lungs is what caused his death.
+Earlier Monday, Dr. Lorren Jackson, an assistant Hennepin County medical examiner, testified that the gunshot wound causing injuries to Wright’s heart and lungs is what caused his death.
 He said with these injuries, one can survive “seconds to minutes.”

 “Far and away the gunshot wound to the chest was the most significant injury,” he said during testimony in which he walked jurors through Wright’s autopsy.